 For the intervention to run smoothly, it should be highly structured and planned ahead of time.

 Often, it is helpful to write letters to read to your loved one during an intervention.
 The letter should focus on specific instances in which their drug use has impacted you directly.
-When writing your letter, remember the following:

 Families support each other.
 You likely feel the desire to clean up after your loved one when they make a mess related to their drug abuse.
 When it comes to addiction, these behaviors can become enabling.